Skip To Main Content

 College credits

 The American Opportunity credit can be worth up to $2,500 for each qualifying student and is available for the first four years of vocational school or college.
 The Lifetime Learning credit can be worth up to $2,000 per year for additional schooling.
 You can claim an American Opportunity credit for qualifying expenses of each qualifying student (including yourself, your spouse or your dependent child).
 For example, having three children in college at the same time could earn you $7,500 worth of credits.
 However, only one Lifetime Learning credit can be claimed each year, for a maximum credit of $2,000 per tax return.
-Both credits phaseout as adjusted gross income rises from $80,000 to $90,000 for a single taxpayer ($160,000 to $180,000 on a joint return).
+Both credits phaseout as adjusted gross income rises from $80,000 to $90,000 for a taxpayer filing as Single ($160,000 to $180,000 on a Married Filing Jointly return).

 College expense deduction

 The Tuition and Fees Deduction expired on December 31, 2020.
-Qualifying taxpayers could deduct up to $4,000 of qualified college tuition and expenses if their adjusted gross income is under $65,000 on a single return or $130,000 on a joint return.
+Qualifying taxpayers could deduct up to $4,000 of qualified college tuition and expenses if their adjusted gross income is under $65,000 on a Single return or $130,000 on a Married Filing Jointly return.

 Combat pay